HonkingGoose/git-gosling/docs/git_sandbox/your_first_merge.md

 ---

 We've done some work on the `feature` branch, and our work is ready to be merged into the `main` branch.
-You can merge you work into another branch with `git merge`.
+You can merge your work into another branch with `git merge`.
 First, let's recap where we are now.

 ## Recap before merge